Drug Overdose Symptoms

 - Problems with vital signs (temperature, pulse rate, respiratory rate, blood pressure) are possible and can be life threatening.
 Vital sign values can be increased, decreased, or completely absent.

-- Sleepiness, confusion, and coma are common and can be dangerous if the person breathes vomit into the lungs (aspirated).
+- Sleepiness, confusion, and coma (when someone cannot be aroused) are common and can be dangerous if the person breathes vomit into the lungs (aspirated).

 Skin can be cool and sweaty, or hot and dry.